 corrected volume (standard cubic metres);

-Calorific Value (in Megajoules per standard cubic metre); and
+gross calorific value (in Megajoules per standard cubic metre); and

 energy quantity (GJ).

-First Gas will make all DDRs and HDRs available [on OATIS].
+Gas Composition Data

+To determine DDRs and HDRs for Delivery Points where there is no gas analyser, First Gas will use what it considers to be the best information available to it in relation to the composition and properties of Gas taken from its system at those points.

+To assist Shippers, in relation to Gas taken at each Delivery Point First Gas will, in accordance with the timing set out in Schedule Two, publish on OATIS the following data:

+daily average carbon dioxide and nitrogen content (in mole %);

+daily average gross calorific value (in megajoules per standard cubic metre); and

+relative density (or specific gravity).

 Corrections for Inaccurate Metering

-Where Metering is found to be Inaccurate, First Gas will correct previously calculated energy quantities in accordance with the Metering Requirements and publish corrected HDRs and DDRs [on OATIS].
+Where Metering is found to be Inaccurate, First Gas will correct previously calculated energy quantities in accordance with the Metering Requirements and publish corrected HDRs and DDRs on OATIS.

 energy allocations